 - Have a tangible impact on the Edmonton immigrant and refugee community

 - Gain experience and knowledge in food security programs within Edmonton

-- Work alongside newcomers and migrant communities
+- Work alongside support services for newcomers and migrant communities

 - Access to our volunteer perks, which include free tickets to select alumni events, volunteer socials and professional development opportunities

 - Interest in working with immigrant and refugee support services